GEO-Protocol/GEO-network-client/README.md

 ## Design decisions summary
 * **Efficient decentralisation** is distribution.
-Provided solutions are **not block-chain based**, doesn't implies all the participants to store and process all operations, doesn't relies on network majority, and doesn't need global network consesus to proceed.
-Anoother one focus point for the project is to keep protocols as efficient as possible, so them would be able to run on low-power devices (for example, modern cell-phones) and IoT devices.
+Provided solutions are **not block-chain based**, doesn't imply all the participants to store and process all operations, doesn't rely on network majority, and doesn't need global network consensus to proceed.
+Another one focus point for the project is to keep protocols as efficient as possible, so they would be able to run on low-power devices (for example, modern cellphones) and IoT devices.

 * **Modularity** — almost all provided protocols are capable to work independently.
-The common dependancies are (I) trust lines mechanics and (II) low-level information transfer approaches.
+The common dependencies are (I) trust lines mechanics and (II) low-level information transfer approaches.
 Also, there are several common crypto-techniques shared between protocols (III).

-* **Minimalism** — provided solutions strive to be as simple as possible, and to solve one and only one problem.
-In case if project needs solution for another one problem — new research branch should be open.
-We believe, that good modularity will play crusial role in efficient crypt-analising and protocols popularisation.
+* **Minimalism** — provided solutions strives to be as simple as possible, and to solve one and only one problem.
+In case if the project needs solution for another one problem — new research branch should be open.
+We believe, that good modularity will play crucial role in efficient crypt-analising and protocols popularisation.

-* **Lightweightness** — all present protocols are capable to perform well on modern cell-phones, and/or IoT devices, thus extends the frontier of modern p2p systems.
+* **Lightweightness** — all present protocols are capable to perform well on modern cellphones, and/or IoT devices, thus extends the frontier of modern p2p systems.

 ## Commisions
-GEO Project provides open protocol suite for sending payments across different ledgers.
-It doesn't implies attendees to charge any protocol-fixed commissions, and doesn't provides any low-level primitives for thus process (for example, any network-relevant token).
-But, the attendees are free to set custom requirements for payments processing.
-One important notice here, that routing protocol is now not able (yet) to choose cheapest path in the network.
+The GEO Project provides open protocol suite for sending payments across different ledgers.
+It doesn't imply attendees to charge any protocol-fixed commissions, and doesn't provide any low-level primitives for this process (for example, any network-relevant token).
+But, the attendees are free to set custom requirements for payment processing.
+One important notice here, that routing protocol is now not able (yet) to choose the cheapest path in the network.

 ## Related projects